Do you need to improve workshop efficiency and reduce costs?

-People are probably the most expensive resource used by your workshop, so it’s incredibly important to make sure they are managed effectively on all levels.
-Of course, staff planning doesn’t just mean making sure that the standard staff is effective – it also means having procedures in place for sick days, holidays and other absences to minimise disruption
+People are probably the most expensive resource used by your workshop, so it’s incredibly important for workshop managers to make sure their technicians are managed effectively on all levels.
+Of course, staff planning doesn’t just mean making sure that the standard staff is effective – it also means having procedures in place for sick days, holidays and other absences to minimise disruption.

 You should also take steps to understand your team’s availability and training levels and be able to plan well ahead by cross-referencing staffing against forecast requirements.
 Look carefully at your fleet’s maintenance needs too when planning staff schedules.
 It could be that your fleet’s maintenance needs are seasonal, or they are affected by recalls and campaigns, so take steps to increase your knowledge of such trends.
 Such insights can be greatly useful to support decisions on staff scheduling.